 In the Research Excellence Framework (REF) 2014, research by the School of Social Policy, Sociology and Social Research was ranked 2nd for research power in the UK.
 The School was also placed 3rd for research intensity, 5th for research impact and 5th for research quality.

 An impressive 94% of our research-active staff submitted to the REF and 99% of our research was judged to be of international quality.
 The School's environment was judged to be conducive to supporting the development of world-leading research, gaining the highest possible score of 100%.

-This programme is offered as a distance-learning course, with an optional three-day induction at the start of each year, and one study day per term, held at our Canterbury campus.
+This programme is offered as a distance-learning course, with an optional two-day induction at the start of each year, and one study day per term, held at our Canterbury campus.
 All course work is completed online, where you participate in online discussion forums and have access to journal articles and specialist materials.

 We offer a 'modular' system so that you can choose whether to study three modules to gain a PG Certificate or six modules to gain a PG Diploma.
 To obtain the Master's qualification you will complete a 60-credit dissertation module.
 There is also the opportunity to study any one module as a taster before committing to a full Certificate, Diploma or Master's programme.

 - Study days, which will feature guest lectures and question and answer sessions from key academics and practitioners.

 - Short video/audio recordings from key academic experts

 - Short video/audio recordings from a range of practitioner sources